 Maria de Salinas is one of my favorite people of the Tudor era because few people of any time period have ever shown the unswerving and selfless friendship she was capable of.
 Maria was Katherina of Aragon’s loyal friend until the last moments of the queen’s life.
-When Katherina lay dying, abandoned by the husband she loved and isolated in a de facto prison, Maria braved the wrath of Henry VIII and rushed to the queen’s side so that her friend would not pass away uncomforted.
+When Katherina was at the point of death, abandoned by the husband she loved and isolated in a de facto prison, Maria braved the wrath of King Henry VIII and rushed to the queen’s side so that her friend would not pass away uncomforted.

 Nevertheless, when the Christmas of 1535 brought Maria news that her oldest and dearest friend was profoundly ill, she desperately petitioned the king to be allowed to go Katherina’s side.
 He absolutely refused to allow Maria to see Katherina.
 As far as Henry was concerned, his former wife and the mother of his oldest daughter could die alone as suitable punishment for thwarting his will.
 Maria could only hope and pray that her friend would recover and was being treated well.
 Maybe the illness wasn’t as dire as reported?

-Maria’s hopes were dashed when she received word the first week of 1536 that Katherina was on death’s doorstep.
+Maria’s hopes were dashed when she received word that Katherina was on death’s doorstep.
 Her friend was dying but to defy the king could be death for her as well.
 What could she do?

 I’ll tell you what she could do – prove she had metaphorical testicles the size of church bells and the loyalty of a Hufflepuff.

 Maria De Salinas also got cosmic revenge against Henry VIII for her friend’s betrayal and death.
-Maria’s daughter Catherine married a man named Robert Bertie after her first husband’s death, and her son from this relationship, Peregrine Bertie, was an ancestor of Lady Diana Spencer, who is the deceased mother the royal princes William and Harry.
-William, currently the Duke of Cambridge, will one day inherit the throne of England.
-Thus, it is Maria’s direct descendants, not Henry’s, who will wear the crown.
+Maria’s daughter Catherine married a man named Robert Bertie after her first husband’s death, and her son from this relationship, Peregrine Bertie, 13th Baron Willoughby de Eresby, was an ancestor of Lady Diana Spencer, the deceased mother of Prince William, Duke of Cambridge, who will one day inherit the throne of England.
+Thus, it is Maria’s direct descendants, not Henry VIII’s, who will wear the crown.

 It is a fitting legacy for a woman of such high courage and unshakable friendship.